-Learning the facts about newborns and being a new mom is important.
-Understanding how your body and your newborn baby work together is useful in two ways.
-First, before you have your baby, these facts might help you make the decision to breastfeed.
-Then, during those first few days and weeks when you are learning to breastfeed, remembering these facts can help get you through the rough patches.
-When you know what to expect beforehand, you can sidestep common pitfalls and have more confidence in your ability to breastfeed.
+Understanding how your body and your newborn baby work together is helpful in two ways.
+Before you have your baby, this information might help you make the decision to breastfeed.
+During those first few days and weeks after labor and delivery when you are learning to breastfeed, remembering these basics can help get you through any rough patches.
 Here is what every mom-to-be needs to know about the mom-baby connection.

 Within a few minutes of being born, babies will automatically look to get milk from their mother's breast.
-Babies don't need to learn how to latch — it's Mom who may need some training.
+Babies don't need to learn how to latch.
 The challenge as a new mom is learning how to tell the difference between a baby who is hungry and one who is tired or just uncomfortable.
 Breastfeeding on cue will help you recognize some of your baby's hunger signs, such as lip smacking and fist gnawing.
 When in doubt, always offer the breast.
 A baby who isn't hungry won't eat.
 Think of breastfeeding like a dance and let your baby lead.
 Be patient.
 Keep trying.
 You will get it.

-At birth, your baby's tummy can hold only about one or two teaspoons.
-At one week old, your baby's stomach expands to somewhere around two ounces — about the size of an almond.
-Newborns typically lose a little weight in the first few days after being born.
-To make sure everything is on track with your baby's growth, have the first visit with your baby's doctor three to five days after coming home from the hospital.
-Meanwhile, by keeping a record of your baby's dirty diapers and feedings, you can tell whether your baby is eating enough.
-Use the feeding and dirty diaper charts below.
+At birth, your baby’s tummy can hold only about one or two teaspoons.
+At 1 week old, your baby’s stomach grows to hold about 2 ounces — the size of an almond.
+Newborns usually lose a little weight in the first few days after being born.
+Three to five days after coming home from the hospital, you’ll take your baby back to the doctor’s office to make sure everything is on track.
+Meanwhile, keep a record of your baby’s dirty diapers and feedings, so you can tell whether your baby is eating enough.

-Do not give cereal to babies less than six months old, and don't supplement with formula without checking with your baby's health care provider.
-Remember, a baby's digestive system is still undeveloped, so you don't want to cause any unnecessary tummy troubles.
+Do not give cereal to babies less than 6 months old, and don’t add formula to what your baby eats without checking with your baby’s doctor.
+A baby’s digestive system is still undeveloped, and breastmilk is easier to digest than formula.

-In those first few weeks, newborns don't need all those cute little outfits.
-Skin-to-skin contact is important for your newborn's health and has emotional and bonding benefits for both parents.
-It's good to get Dad involved.
-For example, ask him to hold the undressed baby on his bare chest, maybe even right after a feeding.
-There's no such thing as spoiling a newborn, so hold your baby as often as you like.
+In those first few weeks, newborns need skin-to-skin contact.
+Babies who get a lot of skin-to-skin contact are healthier and may not cry as much.
+It’s good to get your partner involved.
+For example, ask your partner to hold the undressed baby on his or her bare chest, maybe even right after a feeding.
+There’s no such thing as spoiling a newborn, so hold your baby as often as you like.